marijnh/Eloquent-JavaScript/08_error.md

 {{index "trial and error"}}

-This is where you must resist the urge to start making random changes to the code to see if that makes it better.
+This is where you must resist the urge to start making random changes to the code to see whether that makes it better.
 Instead, _think_.
 Analyze what is happening and come up with a ((theory)) of why it might be happening.
 Then, make additional observations to test this theory—or, if you don't yet have a theory, make additional observations to help